Ren42377/streakify-termux/README.md

 3. Install TensorFlow Lite runtime when the Termux package is available.
 4. Install Python dependencies from `requirements.txt` (selenium, setuptools, undetected-chromedriver, chess).
 5. Verify that Chromium, ChromeDriver, the Termux X11 command, and the Termux:X11 Android app are available.
-6. Install the `streakify-scheduler` Termux service.
+6. Install and start the `streakify-scheduler` Termux service.
+7. Install scheduler recovery when the Termux:Boot Android app is available, or print a warning when it is missing.
-7. Stop with a clear error if Stockfish is missing while Chess.com or Duolingo is enabled, or if TensorFlow Lite runtime is missing while Duolingo is enabled.
+8. Stop with a clear error if Stockfish is missing while Chess.com or Duolingo is enabled, or if TensorFlow Lite runtime is missing while Duolingo is enabled.

 Manual setup: